Anak Jalanan: Controversy

-IBC warning
+KPI warning

-The Indonesian Broadcasting Commission (KPI) issued a warning to the producers of Anak Jalanan on 24 November 2015 for the use of explicit violence in the 11 November 2015 episode.
-The show also often depicts scenes of motorcycle racing, which KPI deemed unsuitable for broadcast due to the potential for copycat behaviour, especially as the show was mainly watched by teenagers.
+The Indonesian Broadcasting Commission (KPI) issued a warning to the producers of Anak Jalanan on 24 November 2015 for the use of explicit violence in the 11 November episode.
+The series also often depicts scenes of motorcycle racing, which the KPI deemed inappropriate for broadcast due to the potential for copycat behaviour, especially as the show was mainly watched by teenagers.
+On 31 December, the KPI deemed the scene of a man yelling "bego" (lit. 'stupid') and "tolol" (lit. 'idiot') as unsuitable for teen viewing.

+On 22 January 2016, the KPI decided that an episode featuring two men driving motorcycles at high speeds could have negative impact and might be imitated by viewers, especially teenagers.
+Five days later, on 27 January, it identified a fight scene involving a group of men and decided to impose an administrative sanction.

 Dylan Carr arrest

-Dylan Carr was arrested by the police on 6 January 2016 for cannabis possession while on his way to a filming location.
+On 6 January 2016, actor Dylan Carr was arrested for cannabis possession while on his way to a filming location.
 Urine tests revealed he had been using illicit drugs.